 The Gulf Stream is an ocean current in the Atlantic Ocean which, as part of the earth’s global conveyor belt, has a decisive influence on the climate in Northern and Western Europe.
-Learn more about it in this article.

 The global ocean conveyor belt